Move back one step Move forward one step Show themes of website

 Historical pragmatics

 Overview articles can be found in Traugott (2000) and Traugott (2004).
-Among the books dealing with this topic are Brinton (1996), Jucker (ed., 1995), Jucker and Taavitsainen (eds, 2008) and Fitzmaurice and Taavitsainen (eds, 2007); see also Taavitsainen and Jucker (eds, 2003) and McEnery (2005) for studies of specific subjects in this field.
+Among the books dealing with this topic are Brinton (1996), Jucker (ed., 1995), Jucker and Taavitsainen (eds, 2008), Fitzmaurice and Taavitsainen (eds, 2007) and Landert (2024); see also Taavitsainen and Jucker (eds, 2003), McEnery (2005) and Jucker (2020) for studies of specific subjects in this field.

 Development of the standard

 The data for nearly all the investigations listed above derive in the main from the English language as attested in England.
 There has been criticism of this fact by several linguists who see in the concentration on England, a covert prescriptivism as if the history of English was the domain of English English.
 Discussion of such attitudes are to be found in James and Lesley Milroy (1991) and, by the provision of contrasting scenarios, in Richard Watts and Peter Trudgill (eds) (2001).
-The issue of standards – deliberately set in the plural – is a central theme in Tony Bex and Richard J. Watts (eds) (1999) and in Linn and McLelland (eds, 2002).
-The historical background to the rise of standard English in England and the attendant increase in prescriptivism is treated in such books as Cheshire and Stein (eds, 1997), Tony Crowley (1989, 1991) and Mugglestone (2003, 2nd edition), Wright (ed., 2000), see also Hickey (ed., 2010).
-Rosina Lippi-Green (1997) looks at similar subject matter within the American context.
+The issue of standards – deliberately set in the plural – is a central theme in Tony Bex and Richard J. Watts (eds) (1999) and in Linn and McLelland (eds, 2002) and is clearly reflected in the use of the plural in the term World Englishes (see section below).
+The historical background to the rise of standard English in England and the attendant increase in prescriptivism is treated in such books as Cheshire and Stein (eds, 1997), Tony Crowley (1989, 1991) and Mugglestone (2003, 2nd edition), Wright (ed., 2000 and 2020), Curzan (2014), Tieken (2020) and Chapman and Rawlins (eds, 2020).
+For an overview view of prescriptivism research, see Beal, Lukač and Straaijer (eds, 2023).

 Late modern English period

 In the past ten years of so, increasing attention has been paid to the late modern English period (1700 to 1900).
 Although the linguistic changes in this period may seem slight compared to the Old and Middle English periods, there were nonetheless significant changes which led to a clearer profile emerging for standards forms of southern British English.
 Full-length studies of the period can be found in Beal (2004) and in Jones (2002, 2005) (the latter for pronunciation).
-Sociolinguistic issues of the 18th century are dealt with in many books, e.g. Mugglestone (2003, 2nd edition) and Görlach (2001).
+Sociolinguistic issues of the eighteenth century are dealt with in many books, e.g. Mugglestone (2003, 2nd edition) and Görlach (2001).
 Here it is the development of a British standard of English and reactions to this which form the focus.
 Grammar-writing has been receiving special attention in this context, see the contributions in Tieken-Boon van Ostade (ed.)
 2008.
 Other volumes which deal with key issues of the late modern period are Dossena and Jones (eds, 2003), Perez-Guerra et al (eds, 2007) as well as Tieken-Boon van Ostade and van der Wurff (eds, 2009).
 These are volumes of proceedings from the Late Modern English conference series.
 See also the volumes by Fitzmaurice (ed., 2000) and Hickey (ed., 2010), both on eighteenth-century English.
 English in the nineteenth-century is the topic of Bailey (1996), Görlach (1999) as well as Kytö, Rydén and Smitterberg (eds, 2006) and Smitterberg (2005).
 Developments in the twentieth century are the topic of Mair (2006).

 Transportation of English overseas